 As the capstone marketing experience, this course emphasizes the application and integration of brand management and strategic marketing principles and models with material learned throughout the marketing curriculum.
 Students analyze competitive marketing situations and develop marketing solutions for businesses in domestic and international settings.
-Prerequisites: Major in Business Administration or Accounting AND senior status AND (BSAD 360 or BSAD 365).
-Co-requisites: BSAD 360 AND BSAD 365.
+Prerequisites: BSAD 360 and BSAD 365, AND Major in Business Administration or Accounting, AND junior or senior status.